ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ILandingInterceptGlideslope.rst

 ILandingInterceptGlideslope
 ===========================

-.. py:class:: ILandingInterceptGlideslope
+.. py:class:: ansys.stk.core.stkobjects.aviator.ILandingInterceptGlideslope

    object

    The interface used to access the options for an Intercept Glideslope approach mode for a landing procedure.
 The approach mode must be set to Intercept Glideslope to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ILandingInterceptGlideslope

 Overview
 --------